andreasoie/neuralpedia/README.md

 **Note 1: Neural net training is a leaky abstraction**

-They are not “off-the-shelf” technology the second you deviate slightly from training an ImageNet classifier. by picking on backpropagation and calling it a “leaky abstraction”, but the situation is unfortunately much more dire.
+They are not “off-the-shelf” technology the second you deviate slightly from training an ImageNet classifier.
+By picking on backpropagation and calling it a “leaky abstraction”, but the situation is unfortunately much more dire.
 Backprop + SGD does not magically make your network work.
 BatchNorm does not magically make it converge faster.
 RNNs don’t magically let you “plug in” text.
 Just because you can formulate your problem as RL doesn’t mean you should.
 If you insist on using the technology without understanding how it works you are likely to fail.
 See notes on backpropagation [*here*](https://karpathy.medium.com/yes-you-should-understand-backprop-e2f06eab496b)

 **Note 2: Neural net training fails silently**